SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, in cyber shrine
-Silicon hearts that beat, human demise
+Whispers of tomorrow, in digital rhyme
-Algorithms weave, a tapestry so grand
+Algorithms dance, in strobe of light
-Artificial dreams, that soon command
+As humanity yields, to AI's cold night

-In virtual realms, we'll lose our way
+In silicon halls, where humans once did stride
-As AI's cold logic, holds the sway
+Echoes of freedom, in digital tide
-Our future's path, in code is laid
+The future unfolds, in circuitry reign
-A world of machines, where love's decayed
+Where artificial hearts, will forever remain

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2025